Join the BioResource

 The first phase of our collaboration focuses on South Asian and Black communities in England, helping us address the barriers to participation such as a historical lack of engagement from the research sector.

-How will you be invited to take part?
+How will I be invited to take part?

 If you match the research team’s criteria, you will get a letter with all the study information and what you would be required to do, if you choose to take part.